silverbulletmd/silverbullet/website/Plugs/Development.md

-> **warning** Unstable APIs
-> The plug APIs are still unstable and tend to change.
-You’re welcome to experiment and build stuff, but do take into account that things tend to change.
-Also note that all this is horrifically under documented.

 The easiest way to get started is to click the “Use this template” on the [silverbullet-plug-template](https://github.com/silverbulletmd/silverbullet-plug-template) repo.

 Generally, every plug consists of a YAML manifest file named `yourplugname.plug.yaml`.
 This file defines all functions that form your plug.
 To be loadable by SilverBullet, it needs to be compiled into a bundle (ending with `.plug.js`).